The Next Level

 Therapists work layer by layer, releasing the pain in tension in one layer of tissue and moving onto the next.

-Deep tissue massage can prove beneficial for those who are struggling with a number of different conditions.
+This type of massage can prove beneficial for those who are struggling with a number of different conditions.
 They include:

 - Postural problems